Manav Singh: Aftermath and investigation

-After hearing what happened, Kaur posted another Instagram Story in which she said that it's not her fault that he couldn't handle the pressure.
+After hearing what happened, Kaur posted another Instagram Story in which she said that it's not her fault that he couldn't handle the pressure, and she even made fun of him and was very happy about his death.

-According to father of Manav, Manoj Singh, he had to push the police officers for several days and even beg them to register an FIR but the police were not interested in investigating the case.
+According to father of Manav, Manoj Singh, he had to push the police officers for several days and even beg them to register a first information report (FIR) but the police were not interested in investigating the case.
 An initial FIR was filed against 'unknown persons' for abetment of suicide.
-He alleged that the immense distress, shame, fear and unbearable anxieties cause by the “defamatory, slanderous, illegal post” had led to his son committing suicide, and had sought that a case be registered against all persons who have posted the said illegal post and against Instagram which allowed the public dissemination of such an illegal and obnoxious post.
+He alleged that the immense distress, shame, fear and unbearable anxieties cause by the "defamatory, slanderous, illegal post" had led to his son committing suicide, and had sought that a case be registered against all persons who have posted the said illegal post and against Instagram which allowed the public dissemination of such an illegal and obnoxious post.
 The father blamed online harassment and trolling for his son's suicide.

 Faulty investigation

 According to Manoj, after the registration of the FIR, the police was completely passive in investigating the case for 2–3 months and didn't submit details of the probe about the involvement of others in the case.
 The cops also did not produce Instagram, WhatsApp or Snapchat records.
 It was at this point that Manoj Singh's lawyer Amish Aggrawala filed a case under the Section 156 clause 3 of the Criminal Procedure Code which empowers the court to direct the police to register an FIR or even monitor the case after the registration.
-The case reached the Gurgaon court which expressed concern over the slow pace of investigation, noting “the investigating officers are working at a low pace in the present matter for reasons best known to them,” directing the Gurugram police to submit a status report every 15 days until the filing of the final report.
+The case reached the Gurgaon court which expressed concern over the slow pace of investigation, noting "the investigating officers are working at a low pace in the present matter for reasons best known to them," directing the Gurugram police to submit a status report every 15 days until the filing of the final report.
 According to The Times of India, the father had been running 'Pillar to post' to get justice for Manav.

-The chargesheet was filed at January-end,.
+The chargesheet was filed at the end of January.
 According to Aggrawala, this chargesheet was preceded by 4 months of stretching out of the investigation by the police.
 Kaur and a friend are currently facing trial under Section 305 (abetment to suicide) and Section 34 of the Indian Penal Code.
 After the chargesheet was filed, the family's legal counsel filed a protest petition, saying the investigation was faulty, because they had named several witnesses and accused, none of which were examined.